Change accessibility Google translate Change contrast Font size

 up

-Personal CCTV and video doorbells
+Personal CCTV and smart doorbells

-Information on personal CCTV and video doorbells.
+Information on personal CCTV and smart doorbells

-Personal CCTV and video doorbells
+Personal CCTV and smart doorbells

-Legally, can I install personal CCTV/video doorbells?
+Legally, can I install personal CCTV/smart doorbells to capture video or sound recordings?

 Yes, but it must only be recording your property.
-By limiting the coverage of the CCTV to your property’s boundaries, including your garden, data protection laws don’t apply.
-If you’re capturing images outside the boundary of your property, such as your neighbours’ homes or gardens or public footpaths or streets, UK GDPR and data protection laws apply.
+By limiting the coverage of the CCTV/smart doorbells to your property’s boundaries, including your garden, data protection laws don’t apply.

 Do I need your permission before I install CCTV?